JonathanBack/SVG-Rotation-Bench/README.md

 ## Stage 3: Benchmark (`src/03_benchmark/`)

-Each SVG detection method is run on each rotated `.h5ad` file.
-Results are collected per method and per rotation angle.
+Each SVG detection method is implemented as a standalone script under `scripts/`.
+Each script reads the `.h5ad` or CSV files from Stage 2 and runs the method across all four rotation angles.
+Raw outputs (p-values, test statistics per gene) are saved to `outputs/{method}/`.

+**Scripts:**
+- `scripts/run_sparkx.R` — SPARK-X non-parametric covariance test per angle.

 ## Stage 4: Metrics (`src/04_metrics/`)